rjbgoudie/bsu-cluster/submission-scripts/r-single-core/README.md

 #SBATCH --time=12:00:00
 ```

-You might want to edit the follow:
+You might want to edit the following:

 1. Line 13, which is the job name.
 This makes no difference, but changing it might make it easier to find your job when you run, for example, `squeue`.
 To change to `newjobtitle`